gizburdt/cuztom/readme.md

 ## Changelog
 You can see the full changelog <a href="https://github.com/Gizburdt/Wordpress-Cuztom-Helper/wiki/Changelog">here</a>.

+###1.2
+* Added: Bundles: You can build bundles of fields as object, like a news item with title and content
+* Fixed: Issue #19: Checkboxes default now works as intended
+* Other improvements and minor fixes

 ###1.1.1
 * Added: Localize scripts
 * Improvement: wp_dropdown_categories had some improvements